AhoyISki/duat/README.md

 rustup install nightly-x86_64-pc-windows-gnu
 ```

-To install Duat, another dependency that you will need is a c
-compiler.
-On unix-like operating systems, that should already
-be installed.
-But on Windows, you need to manually install it,
-probably through the most convenient way, which is Visual Studio.
-You can follow the instructions on [this guide][__link1] in order to do
-that.
-You can skip the prerequesits section, it’s vscode specific.

 Next, in order to run duat, you should add `~/.cargo/bin/` to your
 `$PATH` variable.
 Alternatively, you can just add
 `~/.cargo/bin/duat`, if you want to add just `duat` to the